-Urban development incorporating the area's unique, diverse culture and passing down the DNA of Nakano Sun Plaza e: Illustration of expected completed building (future changes are possible)
+Urban development incorporating the area's unique, diverse culture and passing down the DNA of Nakano Sun Plaza

 This is a large-scale mixed-use redevelopment project on a premises covering over 2 ha located at the Nakano Station North Exit.
-As the representative of the seven companies involved in the project, Nomura Real Estate is promoting discussions with local govern-
+As the representative of the seven companies involved in the project, Nomura Real Estate is promoting discussions with local governments and landowners.
+We will ensure that the functions of Nakano Sun Plaza, which has a symbolic presence in Nakano-ku, are passed down and promote urban development that stimulates lifestyles, industries, and social events driven by culture.